chewyuenrachael/pythUsdToken/README.md

 - **Dynamic USD/ETH Rate**: Currently, the contract uses a hardcoded USD/ETH rate.
 Integrating a live data feed for USD/ETH from API3 or another oracle provider could enhance accuracy.

-- **ETH Reserve Management**: Implement mechanisms to ensure the contract always has enough ETH to fulfill burn requests, such as capping token supply or adding external funding sources.

 - **Fallback Oracle**: Introduce a fallback mechanism in case the primary oracle fails to provide data.

 ---